 The Market View

-Today, the idea of chatbots and conversational AI has gone past just websites and is used in social media chats, communication platforms, kiosks, e-mail, and mobile applications.
+Today, the idea of chatbots and Generative Conversational AI has gone past just websites and is used in social media chats, communication platforms, kiosks, e-mail, and mobile applications.
 However, the big question tormenting decision makers is “how can chatbots benefit my organization in the long run?”
-To exemplify the same, here are a few large enterprises that have deployed chatbots and conversational AI on multiple channels.
+To exemplify the same, here are a few large enterprises that have deployed chatbots and Generative Conversational AI on multiple channels.